-The KIS (Key Information Summary) is a summary of medical history and patient wishes which will replace paper based faxing of patient information between GP practices and Out of Hours (OOH), and will be a more generic version of the electronic Palliative Care Summary (ePCS).
-It is intended to be a replacement for the "special notes" sent to OOH and for Anticipatory Care forms for Patients with Long Term Conditions.
-It will share fields with ePCS and include other information as required.
-The KIS form will be pre-populated from the GP system as much as possible: KIS messages will automatically include Emergency Care Summary (ECS) information (demographics, medications and adverse reactions).
+The KIS (Key Information Summary) is a summary of medical history and patient wishes which replaces paper based faxing of patient information between GP Practices and Out of Hours (OOH), and is a more generic version of the electronic Palliative Care Summary (ePCS).
+It is a replacement for the "special notes" sent to OOH and for Anticipatory Care forms for Patients with Long Term Conditions.
+It shares fields with ePCS and includes other information as required.
+The KIS form is pre-populated from the GP system as much as possible: KIS messages automatically include Emergency Care Summary (ECS) information (demographics, medications and adverse reactions).

-KIS will utilise the existing ECS infrastructure to send messages from practices to the ECS store.
+KIS utilises the existing ECS infrastructure to send messages from practices to the ECS store.